Skip to main content

 Balance changes from month to month

-Monthly earning + planned vacation
+Monthly earning minus planned vacation

 Earned vs. available